 There was, What to do when the stock market crashes, which noted that as of October 2008, the S&P 500 was down more than 40%.
 And then this one, Be a Do-Nothing Investor in a Falling Market?, which included a Washington Post quote from an investing “professional” who said,

 Now is not the time to drink the “buy and hold” investment strategy Kool-Aid.
 Be conservative, limit your risk–and sleep well knowing your investment principal is not going to continue to decline.

-So here’s a stock market prediction–it will crash.
 Now you probably want to know when it will crash.
-I have no idea.
+That, I have no idea.
 A good economist predicts what or when, but never both.
-And no, I’m not an economist, but I am a lawyer, so you can trust me–the market will eventually fall so hard and fast you’ll feel like tossing your cookies.
+And no, I’m not an economist.
+However, I am a lawyer, so you can trust me — the market will eventually fall so hard and fast you’ll feel like tossing your cookies.
 That’s just what it does.
 The important question, however, is what you do when that happens.
 (In fact, I even believe that there are three reasons you should cheer a crash!)

-And that long introduction brings us to the point of this not so concise article–we need to prepare now, during an up market, for the inevitable down market.
-So what should we be doing?
-I’m glad you asked.
-Here are a few suggestions.
+That long introduction brings us to the point of this not-so-concise article: we need to prepare now, during an up market, for the inevitable down market.

-Fear the Right Things: Hibah Yousuf and Penelope Wang recently wrote an article for Money Magazine called, The Young and the Riskless.
+Hibah Yousuf and Penelope Wang wrote an article for Money Magazine called, The Young and the Riskless.
 The story came with a picture of a young woman, and under her picture was the following: “Caroline Chesnutt was once an enthusiastic investor.
 Now she shuns the market.”

 Here is her story, as reported by Yousuf and Wang:

 She started early, at age 24, socking away money in both a taxable account (where she focused on individual companies like Starbucks and Wal-Mart) and a Roth IRA (holding two stock funds).
 Sure, being 100% in equities was aggressive, but not out of line for her age, and she enjoyed trading several times a month.